Jahnvi-16/Coursera-Project-Stocks/README.md

-# Coursera-Project-Stocks
+# Python Project for Data Analysis – Coursera Skills Network Lab Project
+## Overview
-Jupyter notebook project completed on Coursera Skills Network Lab.
+This repository contains a Jupyter Notebook completed as part of the [Python Project for Data Analysis] on Coursera Skills Network Lab.